OrchardCMS/OrchardCore/src/docs/guides/decoupled-cms/README.md

 </ItemGroup>
 ```

+!!! hint "Nightly builds"
+   If you are using the nightly builds of Orchard Core (MyGet feed) then you should use the package `OrchardCore.Application.Cms.Core.Targets` instead.

 This will add the packages from Orchard Core CMS

 - Edit the `Startup.cs` file `ConfigureServices` method like this: